sonic011gamer/android_qcom_display_panel/README.txt

 files.
 Dtsi file should be copied to dts folder in kernel while header file should be copied to bootloader GCDB header file database.

+For dualdsi panels you should probably do 2 seperate panels as I did for Duke.
+After generating the 2nd panel you can take the node and copy it after the dsi0 one, then including it in the main dtsi.
+For LK panel header, you should not split the width, as LK does that for you.

 Generate Platform dtsi/header file
 ---------------------------